pyxelr/recommendations-for-engineers/README.md

 - [CTFtime](https://ctftime.org/) ← CTF archive, current overall Capture The Flag team rating, per-team statistics etc.
 - [Google CTF](https://capturetheflag.withgoogle.com/) ← CTF organised by Google with different challenges to practice
 - [Hacker101](https://www.hacker101.com/) ← free class for web security
 - [Hacksplaining](https://www.hacksplaining.com/lessons) ← interactive lessons to present the most typical cybersecurity attacks.
-Afterwards, the site presents an extended article with the ways of how to protect ourselves from the particular vulnerability
+Afterwards, the site presents an extended article with ways to protect ourselves from the particular vulnerability
 - [Hack The Box](https://www.hackthebox.eu/) ← online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field
-- [HackTricks](https://book.hacktricks.xyz/) ← collection of hacking tricks & techniques that the author have learnt in CTFs, real life apps, and by reading researches and news
+- [HackTricks](https://book.hacktricks.xyz/) ← collection of hacking tricks & techniques that the author has learnt in CTFs, real-life apps, and by reading research and news
 - [pwn.college](https://pwn.college/) ← education platform for students (and other interested parties) to learn about, and practice, core cybersecurity concepts in a hands-on fashion
 - [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) ← collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more
 - [TryHackMe](https://tryhackme.com/) ← cybersecurity guides and challenges in your browser